What is an email banner?

 The email body banner appears within the main content of the email.
 It is typically used to highlight promotions, key messages, products, or services.
 It draws attention to important information and engages recipients with the core content of the email or newsletter.

 The email footer banner is located at the end of the email.
 It often includes contact information, social media links, unsubscribe options, offers, and calls to action (CTAs).
-Footer banners can also offer compliance with anti-spam laws by providing more detailed sender information and give your email an organized and professional look.
+Footer banners can also offer compliance with anti-spam laws by providing more detailed sender information and giving your email an organized and professional look.

 What is the ideal email banner size?

-When designing email banners, choosing the right size is essential to make your emails visually appealing, improve your email's functionality and allow proper rendering across different devices and email services.
+When designing email banners, choosing the right size is essential to make your emails visually appealing, improve your email's functionality, and allow proper rendering across different devices and email services.
 Some common sizes and guidelines are below to help you get it right:

-• Mobile: Use a width of 350px and a height of up to 100px.
+Mobile: You can use a width of 350px and a height of up to 100px, that is 9.36 cm wide and upto 2.64 high.

 Email body banner size

-• Desktop: Ideal dimensions are 650px to 700px in width and 350px to 500px in height.
+Desktop: The ideal dimensions are 650px to 700px in width and 350px to 500px in height.
+This means the banner should be 17.19 cm to 18.52 cm wide and 9.26 cm to 13.23 cm high.

-• Desktop: Width should be between 650px and 700px, with a height of up to 150px.
+Desktop: The width should be between 650px and 700px, that is, between 17.19 cm and 18.52 cm, with a height of up to 150px, that is, 3.96 cm.

-• Mobile: A width of 350px and a height of 100px works well.
+Mobile: A width of 350px and a height of 100px, that is, 9.26 cm wide and 2.64 cm high, works well.

 General guidelines for email banner size

-• Width: There’s no one-size-fits-all rule.
+Width: There’s no one-size-fits-all rule.
 Your banner width should match the overall width of your email, which typically ranges from 600px to 900px.
 Popular sizes include 600px, 700px, 800px, and 900px.

-• Mobile considerations: For mobile, aim for a width of 200px to 320px.
+Mobile considerations: For mobile, aim for a width of 200px to 320px.
 Banners should be responsive and adjust to various devices.
 If the device’s screen size is 100px then it should resize according to that.

-• Height: Height is flexible and should fit your content needs.
+Height: Height is flexible and should fit your content needs.
 Generally, keeping the banner within the first fold of the screen or half of it is best practice.
 For eCommerce emails, consider extending the height to one and a half or two folds to better showcase products.

 Why does the email banner size matter?